Selected Questions and Answers

 If you are going to also run that CoSort engine on the same PC as Workbench, then you will have to allow extra capacity to run jobs.
 The requirements for the program increase with the size of the data that you intend to process at any one time.
 A recommended hardware platform for a PC running Workbench would be 8GB of RAM, and 10GB available disk space, plus additional disk space for temporary files equal to 1.5 times the largest data set to be processed.
 A general guiding principal for hardware is that the more RAM, the better the performance.

 Many 'big data' CoSort and Voracity users license and cosortrc-tune the product on very large multi-core Unix systems to leverage hundreds of GB of RAM to out-perform Hadoop for example.
-If you run the Hadoop edition of Voracity, load balancing shoud be automatic.
+If you run the Hadoop edition of Voracity, load balancing should be automatic.
 For DarkShield masking jobs through the API, multi-node load balancing is also possible through the NGINX reverse proxy server.

 For an EC2 Linux instance running the job scripts only, a t2.small or t2.medium should work.
 For a Windows instance running both job design and runtime, a t2.large or even t2.extra-large would be better.
 Also t3 instances of the same configuration are sometimes cheaper, but often require more expensive storage.